What's Vale Park Like?

 On the opposite side is the Railway Stand which was opened in 1954.
 It is a fair sized stand that is covered to the rear.
 It has a number of supporting pillars that run across the middle of the stand.
 Originally it had a large paddock terrace in front, but this was subsequently filled with seating in the 1990’s.
 At one end is the Hamil Road End, which is a good sized single tiered stand.
 It also has an electric scoreboard situated just below its roof.
 Again it has a number of supporting pillars (although fewer in number than the Railway Stand), plus it has windshields to either side.
 Opposite is the Bycars Road End, which although old looking was built in 1992.
 It also is partly covered to the rear and has some supporting pillars to either side.
 Situated in one corner, in-between the Bycars & Railway Stand is an odd looking two-tiered structure that looks if it has been ‘wedged’ into the stadium.
 In fact this area is the only portion of the old ground that still remains from when the ground was originally built in 1950.
 Rob from the One Vale Fan website adds; 'Incidentally, the steelwork and roof of this structure were brought from the club's previous stadium in Hanley, where it formed part of the "Swan Passage" stand.
 So the roof on that little corner of the ground is very old indeed!'
 Filled with seating it is currently used as a Family Stand.
 On one side of the Hamil Road Stand there is a Police Control Box, which keeps a watchful eye over the crowd.
 The pitch is also one of the widest in the League.
 Outside the Lorne Street Stand is a statue of former player and manager Roy Sproson.

-Adrian Gaffney informs me; 'With new owners in place the Club now hope to finally complete the Lorne Street Stand for the start of the 2013/14 season.'
+Adrian Gaffney informs me; 'With new owners in place the Club now hope to finally complete the Lorne Street Stand.'

 |Looking Towards The Railway Stand|